MLutfor/sql-challenge/README.md

 # sql-challenge

+The SQL script for this programs IS based on the codes provided by the in-class assignments from the U of T Data Analysis bootcamp.

+ChaGPT was also used in the assistance of debugging and refactoring the script.

+The following challenge serves to do a research project about people from a fictional company employed during the 1980s and 1990s.
+All that remains of the employee database from that period are six CSV files.

-Within the "Data_Analysis" folder, there are 3 folders, and 1 SQL script.
-The "Data Analysis Results" folder have screenshots that answer the following questions and labelled in the respective order.
+Within the "Data_Analysis" folder, there are 3 folders, and 1 SQL script for the data analysis.
+The "Data Analysis Results" folder have screenshots that answer the following questions and labelled by their following numbers.

 Q1.
 List the employee number, last name, first name, sex, and salary of each employee.